bndnio/concurrency-mini-problems/README.md

 #### Correctness

-The criteria for the H2O problem are:
+The criteria for the H2O problem is:
 1. H atoms must wait for an O atom in order to move forward
 2. O atoms must wait for two H atoms in order to move forward